docarray/docarray/docs/advanced/document-store/extend.md

 # Add New Document Store

-DocumentArray can be easily extended to support different Document Store backends.
-A Document Store can be a SQL/NoSQL/vector database, or even an in-memory data structure.
+DocumentArray can be easily extended to support new Document Store.
+As we have seen in the previous chapters, a document store can be a SQL/NoSQL/vector database, or even an in-memory data structure.

-For DocArray, the motivation of on-boarding a new backend is often:
+For DocArray, the motivation of on-boarding a new store is often:
 - having persistence that better fits to the use case;
 - pulling from an existing data source;
 - supporting advanced query languages, e.g. nearest-neighbor retrieval.

 For the database vendor, the motivation is often:
-- having a powerful, well-designed and well-maintained Python client for your database;
+- having a powerful, well-designed and well-maintained Python client for your document store;
-- plugging your database into Jina AI ecosystems (e.g. Jina, Hub, CLIP-as-service, Finetuner, etc.)
+- plugging your document store into Jina AI ecosystems (e.g. Jina, Hub, CLIP-as-service, Finetuner, etc.) and making synergy with Jina AI.

 After the extension, users can enjoy convenient and powerful DocumentArray API on top of your document store.
-To end users, it promises the same user experience just like using a regular DocumentArray, no extra learning is required.
+It promises the same user experience just like using a regular DocumentArray, no extra learning is required.

-This chapter gives you a walk-through on how to add a new DocumentArray.
-To be specific, in this chapter we are extending DocumentArray to support a new backend `mydocstore`.
-The final result would be enabling the following usage:
+This chapter gives you a walk-through on how to add a new document store.
+To be specific, in this chapter we are extending DocumentArray to support a new document store called `mydocstore`.
+The final usage would look like the following:

 ```python
 from docarray import DocumentArray